Constant Volume Chamber (MA)

 scalar

-Signal output port that measures the condensation mass flow rate in the chamber.
+Output port of a signal that measures the mass flow rate of condensation in the chamber.

-F - vector signal containing pressure, temperature, humidity and impurity gas level data
+vector signal containing data on pressure, temperature, humidity and level of impurity gases

-Output port that outputs a vector signal.
-The vector contains the results of pressure, temperature, humidity and impurity gas level measurements inside the component.
+An output port that outputs a vector signal.
+The vector contains the results of pressure, temperature, humidity level and impurity gas level measurements inside the component.
 To decompress this vector signal, use the block Measurement Selector (MA).

 Parameters